- You can feed your pet raw food?

 - Are there natural alternatives to Frontline?

 Yes, and you should try and use them.
-Some of my favorite products include: Animal Wellness Tick-Off Drops applied to your dog’s or cat’s collar daily, Sentry Natural Defense squeeze-on to your dog’s skin monthly, Vetri-Repel wipes or spray for dogs or cats every few days.
+Some of my favorite products include: Animal Wellness Tick-Off Drops applied to your dog’s or cat’s skin or collar daily, Sentry Natural Defense squeeze-on to your dog’s skin monthly, Vetri-Repel wipes or spray for dogs or cats every few days.

 - I shouldn’t feed my cat dry food?
 I thought it was good for their teeth?